Korozuu/Korozuu/README.md

-- 👋 Hi, I’m @Korozuu
-- 👀 I’m interested in Computer science
+- I’m interested in Cyber Security
-- 🌱 I’m currently learning JS,C/C++/Python
+-  I’m currently learning JS/Python
-- 💞️ I’m looking to collaborate on a project

 <!---
 Korozuu/Korozuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.